-- □ Confirm your enrollment online.

-- ☐ Activate your online accounts.

-- Apply for on-campus housing after you confirm your enrollment.
-On-campus housing cannot be guaranteed if you apply after May 1.

-- ☐ Read this pre-arrival packet.

-- ☐ Pay the SEVIS fee (fmjfee.com).

-- Apply for your F-1 or J-1 (exchange students) visa at the nearest U.S. consulate or embassy.
-A visa is not necessary for Canadian citizens.

-- □ Submit your Immunization records.
-For more information, visit studentrecords.umaine.edu/home/records/immunizations-information.
-Submit your records to:
+- □ Confirm your enrollment online. - Activate your online accounts. - Apply for on-campus housing after you confirm your enrollment.
+On-campus housing cannot be guaranteed if you apply after May 1. - ☐ Read the pre-arrival packet. - ☐ Pay the SEVIS fee (fmifee.com) (including Canadians). - □ Apply for your F-1 or J-1 (exchange students) visa at the nearest U.S. consulate or embassy.
+A visa is not necessary for Canadian citizens, but they must pay the SEVIS fee. - ☐ Submit your Immunization records.
+For more information, visit studentrecords.umaine.edu/policies/immunizations/ - ☐ Submit your arrival information through the online arrival form even if you do not need a pick up. - □ Book a room at a local hotel if you will arrive before the arrival date listed on your I-20 or DS-2019 or after 8 p.m. on the designated arrival date. - ☐ Check your bill in MaineStreet and pay online or at the Student Business Services office in Wingate Hall by the due date to avoid late fees. - ☐ Complete the Anticipated Resource link and Financial Responsibility Statement in your UMaine portal. - ☐ Submit your MaineCard photo online.
+You will receive an email to your @maine.edu email, but for further information check out the official website umaine.edu/mainecard/photo-submission/